 Basically, the "worst food list" falls into two categories: foods that are acidic and foods that stick to your teeth, Nammy Patel, DDS, of Green Dentistry in San Francisco, tells LIVESTRONG.com.
 This advice comes from seeing more than 16,000 mouths in her 16 years of practice.

-Both can wear away your protective tooth enamel, which leaves you more vulnerable to cavities and infections, per the American Dental Association.
+Both can wear away your protective tooth enamel, which leaves you more vulnerable to calcium deposits (aka tartar), cavities and infections, per the American Dental Association.
 It can also make your teeth appear more yellow and feel more sensitive.

 The good news is that just because they're bad for your teeth doesn't mean you have to avoid them completely.
 In fact, many of the foods on this list are really good for you, and you should keep them in your diet.
 Just tweak how you eat or drink them and you're good to go.